cheqd/cheqd-infra-aws/README.md

 ## Step 2:

-Configure the variables.tf form with your aws account settings.
+Configure the variables.tf form with your AWS account settings.

 ## Step 3:

-Copy the foldere with the "node_configs" into the root of the repo.
+Copy the folder with the "node_configs" into the root of the repo.

 ## Step 4:

-Initialize the terraform
+Initialize Terraform
 ```
 terraform init
  ```